 In 1613 Budock Vean passed to the Longfords who were great puritans, so much so that in about 1660 John Langford was intruded into the Benefice of Gwannap – the Royalist Rector having been evicted.
 He in turn was thrown out of it after the restoration.
 His son Thomas, however, continued to be a violent Puritan and was an ardent supporter of Monmouth at the time of his rebellion.
 Orders were issued for Thomas’s arrest, but he appears to have weathered the storm for it is recorded that he was still living at Budock Vean in 1709.

 Early in the 18th Century, Budock Vean passed to the Pender family when a fine house was built.
 It was indeed recorded as being the largest house in the Parish.
 The Penders owned it until after the First World War, when it was sold to the tenant, Mr Dunstan.
 He sold part of the estate as building land, while the house and the rest of the property was sold to Mr Taylor, who had intended to convert it into a Country Club.

 In 1933 Budock Vean was renovated by the Pilgrim family and it became known as the Manor House Hotel.
 In 1937 Budock Vean Manor House Hotel was sold to Mr Whiteside (a Canadian who introduced “Sunpat Peanut Butter” to the UK).
 Mr Whiteside extended the Hotel and golf course.
 During World War 2 the Hotel was used as an “officers mess room” and dances took place in the ballroom which is now the main dining room.

 Mr Whiteside’s two sons took over the Hotel in the early 1950’s.
 During the mid 1960’s they added the indoor pool and new wing.
-In 1987 the Barlow family bought the Hotel and Budock Vean has now been owned by the family for 30 years.
+In 1987 the Barlow family bought the Hotel and Budock Vean has now been owned by the family for over 30 years.